sagemath/trac_to_gh/Issue 8713.md

 # Issue 8713: Prepare the ground for moving Parent._an_element_ to Sets().ParentMethods

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8713

 Original creator: nthiery